kurikaesu/userspace-tablet-driver-daemon/README.md

-# Kuri's Userspace tablet driver daemon
+# Kuri's Linux user-space graphics tablet driver daemon

-This repo currently houses a command-line only utility that creates a userspace driver for the following models:
+This repo currently houses a command-line only utility that creates a user-space driver for the following models:
 - Artist 22E Pro
 - Artist 22R Pro
 - Artist 13.3 Pro